List of Emmerdale characters introduced in 2001: Ray Mullan

 The storyline leading up to Ray's departure started rather simply, with Ray comforting Louise after a stalker started terrorising her.
 As the ordeal progressed Ray continued to comfort Louise, helping her as she got freaky phone calls, expensive gifts and lingerie through the post.
 Eventually the situation got so bad that just before Christmas, Ray proposed that he and Louise emigrate to Italy and she agreed but not before leaving a message on her stalker's phone before she left.
 On the way to the airport, Ray's phone started ringing and she discovered that Ray had two phones and that one phone had a new voicemail message.
 Despite his attempts to stop her listening to the message, Louise did and heard her own voice.
 She realised that her stalker was right under her nose the whole time – it was Ray.
 As Ray started driving erratically, he explained his reasons for stalking her and the car crashed into a ditch.
 Ray was unconscious, but Louise managed to escape and ran to the village.
 Ray followed her though and they returned to Mill Cottage and trying to stop him following her, she grabbed a vase and hit Ray with it, knocking him back down the stairs and breaking his neck.
 Louise managed to cover up his murder and persuaded the police that someone must have broken into the house and killed Ray.

 Maureen Blackstock

-Maureen Blackstock is the former wife of Rodney Blackstock (Patrick Mower).
-She appeared in 2001.
+Maureen Blackstock is the second wife of Rodney Blackstock (Patrick Mower), who arrived in Emmerdale for their daughter, Nicola Blackstock's (Nicola Wheeler) wedding to chef Carlos Diaz (Gary Turner).

-Maureen is Rodney's second wife, and the mother of Nicola King (Nicola Wheeler).
-She attends Nicola's ill-fated wedding to chef Carlos Diaz (Gary Turner) and leaves afterwards.
+Nicola was due to marry Carlos; however, he was having her affair with her older half-sister, Bernice Thomas (Samantha Giles).
+This affair was revealed on their wedding day, which meant that Nicola and Carlos did not actually get married.
+As a result, Maureen punched Carlos and argued with Bernice's mother and Rodney's first wife, Diane Sugden (Elizabeth Estensen).
+After comforting Nicola, Maureen leaves the village a few days later.